 How we can help

-Farore Law helps clients analyse pay data and determine how best to manage a gender pay gap or ethnicity pay gap, and advise on any appropriate action including litigation.
+Farore Law helps clients analyse pay data and determine how best to manage a gender pay gap or ethnicity pay gap, and can advise on any appropriate action, including litigation.

-We have significant experience in dealing with equal pay cases, and have acted for many women (both individually and as a class) in bringing claims in the private and public sectors, as well assisted companies, law firms and barristers’ chambers in managing their gender pay gap and diversity matters.
+We have significant experience in dealing with equal pay cases, and have acted for many women (both individually and as a class) in bringing claims in the private and public sectors, as well assisting companies, law firms and barristers’ chambers with managing their gender pay gap and diversity matters.
 We have a particular interest where the gender pay gap is caused by lack of female progression and advise many organisations on this.